April 11th, 2018 Stuff

 The Streak

-Today makes two hundred six days in a row with a new educational blog post!
-This one took about an hour to prepare.
-With all of my upcoming free time (or not…), the plan right now is to break the current record streak of 480 … Good health and good internet connections and my continuing insanity willing.
+Today makes two hundred fifty-three days in a row with a new educational blog post!
+This one took less than an hour to prepare including the time spent on the image optimization.
+With all of my upcoming free time (or not…), the plan right now is to try to break the current record streak of 480 … Good health and good internet connections and my continuing insanity willing.

 |